data-apis/scipy-2023-presentation/paper.rst

 ..    import torch

 ..    def some_function(x):
-..        # Convert input arrays to Torch tensors:
+..        # Convert input arrays to PyTorch tensors:
 ..        if not isinstance(x, torch.Tensor):
 ..            x = torch.from_dlpack(x)